MarcelloMuy/ci-ms1-rickshaw-tours/README.md

 # 1. User experience (UX) design
 [Go to the top](#table-of-contents)

-A business online presence, regardless of industry, can have a massive impact on its success.
-Nowadays some businesses still don’t realize that a big part of their customers will visit their website before making a purchase.
-Having a website increases the credibility of your company and  it is a way to stand out from the others business that are offering a similar service.
+An online business presence, regardless of industry, can have a massive impact on its success.
+Nowadays some businesses still don’t realize that a big part of their customer base will visit their website before making a purchase.
+Having a website increases the credibility of your company and  it is a way to stand out from the others business that might be offering a similar service.

 <a name="user-goals"></a>
 ## 1.1 User Goals
   [Go to the top](#table-of-contents)

-The main goal of this website is to increase the brand awareness, give out the contact information and make it easier for the costumer to request the service through the bookings page.
+The main goal of this website is to increase the brand awareness, give out the contact information and make it easier for the customer to request the service through the bookings page.

 <a name="user-expectations"></a>
 ## 1.2 User Expectations
   [Go to the top](#table-of-contents)

-Folloiwng user's expections were considered while designing the site:
+The following user expections were considered while designing the site:
 * The site structure is designed to be simple and easy to use.
-* The site is designed with a mobile first approach making it easier to read on small screens.
+* The site is designed with a mobile first approach making it easier to read on smaller screens.
-* The user interface is easy to navigate (include a main navigation bar in the header of the page, buttons in the middle and footer at the botton with social links).
+* The user interface is easy to navigate (including a main navigation bar in the header of the page, buttons in the middle and footer and social links at the bottom of the page).
-* The website is responsive on all devices sizes like mobile, tablet and desktop.
+* The website is responsive on all device sizes like mobile, tablet and desktop.
 * All images on the website are of high quality.
-* To have the ability to contact the company and resquest the service.
+* To have the ability to contact the company and request the service.

 <a name="color-scheme"></a>
 ## 1.3 Color Scheme